Seamonsters-2605/Seamonsters-2605.github.io/docs/sensors/index.md

 ## Your Task

-- Choose a sensor from the list above
+- Choose a sensor from the list above.
-- Write code that will read the value of the sensor and print it continuously to the Driver Station console
+- Write code that will read some measurement from the sensor and print it continuously to the Driver Station console.
-- Deploy and observe how you can change the value of the sensor
+- Deploy and observe how you can change the value of the sensor.
+What range of values does it produce?
-- Come up with a scenario in which a feedback loop might be needed for this sensor
+- Come up with a scenario in which a feedback loop might be needed for this sensor.
-- Write a feedback loop and test
+- Write a feedback loop and test.